 Business owners are responsible for placing no smoking signs on entrances, creating a smoking policy for their establishment, educating employees about that policy, and enforcing the Indoor Air Regulation at their establishments.

 The Clean Indoor Air regulation was amended by the Monongalia County Board of Health on January 26, 2017.
-The amended regulation is effective February 1, 2017.
+The amended regulation went into effect on February 1, 2017.

-Electronic Smoking devices are now included under the definition of smoking and are therefore prohibited in all enclosed public places.
+Electronic Smoking devices are included in the definition of smoking and are prohibited in all enclosed public places in Monongalia County.